Medical Marijuana For Arthritis In Maryland & DelawareGreen Relief Health Admin

 Certifying For Medical Cannabis

-With your medical ID number, you will then be able to go to see a medical marijuana doctor to get certified as a medical cannabis patient.
+With your medical ID number in Maryland, you will then be able to go to see a medical marijuana doctor to get certified as a medical cannabis patient.
 Your doctor will need this number and will also need documentation of your qualifying condition.
-The list of qualifying conditions in Maryland is long, but severe and chronic pain caused by arthritis is a qualifying condition.
+The list of qualifying conditions in Maryland and Delaware is long, but severe and chronic pain caused by arthritis is a qualifying condition.

 The type of documentation you can provider to verify your condition includes medical records, doctor’s notes, prescriptions, X-ray results, study findings, and more.
 Your medical cannabis provider will evaluate these and certify you if you meet the requirements.
-Once you are certified you will be able to access any of the state’s medical marijuana dispensaries.
+Once you are certified you will be able to access any of the state’s medical marijuana dispensaries or compassion centers.

 If you wish to know more about cannabis and arthritis and improve your quality of life, you can contact us today to speak with one of our medical marijuana providers to walk you through the process.